A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Summary and discussion

 We carried out an analysis on piano performances, obtained phenomenological fitting functions for IOI distributions involving ornaments, and determined their parameters.
 From the performance analysis, we quantitatively found that the IOI distributions for trills, short appoggiaturas, and arpeggios have significant overlaps with that of chordal notes and that for inter-chord events.
 It is also found that the IOI distributions for short appoggiatura and arpeggio have non-vanishing values near zero IOI, and they are more widespread than that for trill.
 The results motivate further extensive analyses.

-We applied the model to score following and offline score-performance matching, and obtained computationally efficient and highly accurate algorithms that can handle performance mistakes, ornaments, and arbitrary repeats and skips.
-We confirmed that the explicit modeling of ornaments indeed works effectively and the online algorithm is more robust against mistakes and unexpected repeats and skips than the preprocessing method.
-A major cause of estimation errors is reordering of notes across voices due to voice asynchrony and widely stretched ornaments, and the result suggests that refinements such as incorporating voice information are necessary for an essential solution.
+We applied the model to score following and offline score-performance matching, and obtained computationally efficient and highly accurate algorithms that can handle performance errors, ornaments, and arbitrary repeats and skips.
+We confirmed that the explicit modeling of ornaments indeed works effectively and the online algorithm is more robust against errors and unexpected repeats and skips than the preprocessing method.
+A major cause of estimation errors is the reordering of notes across voices due to voice asynchrony and widely stretched ornaments, and the result suggests that refinements such as incorporating voice information are necessary for an essential solution.
+It would be necessary to relax the assumed strict temporal structure in homophonization and model loosely coupled voice parts.
+Since the refined model would probably require more computational cost for inference, we expect that the current model will remain profitable as a computationally efficient model that yields accurate score-performance matching for most scores and performances.
 How to incorporate the voice information \cite{Heijink2000,Gingras2011} while keeping computational efficiency and capability of handling repeats and skips is an open problem.

 Another possible application of the model is music transcription and rhythm quantization.
 Specifically such algorithms can be constructed by equipping the model with a score/language model \cite{Otsuki2002}, and intelligent transcription algorithms that can handle ornaments may be obtained.
 Similarly, automatic extraction of ornaments in performances of unknown score may be possible to some extent.
 In general, recognition of ornaments from performance has ambiguity in principle since several score representations are possible as any other recognition problems, and the model can provide a measure of naturalness in terms of probability.
 The idea of using several different performances for transcribing a score may also have importance.
 Our matching algorithm can also be applied to prepare large-scale corpus of performances for performance analysis and automatic rendering of performance.